Ken Lindley Field

 Mountain Valley Park

 The Prescott Valley Amphitheater at Mountain Valley Park is Yavapai’s other home soccer field that opened in 1996 for the Roughriders and during one stretch, Yavapai was undefeated and untied on this 120 x 75 yard grass field for a 17-year period.
 This venue was the site of the 2014 NJCAA Men’s Division One National Championship Tournament and played host to the 2017 event as well.

 Soccer Locker Room

 The locker room building and adjacent field is listed in the National Register of Historic Places and is a must-see museum for Roughrider soccer fans!
-Over 485 individual photos of every player who played for the Yavapai College soccer program are on display.
-In addition, all 20 trophies from the national tournament, 59 All-America certificates, all 28 Roughrider team photos, and numerous memorabilia items (soccer balls, pictures, professional jerseys from alumni, championship ring posters & much, much more) are available for viewing.
-Inside the locker room, players enjoy playing table soccer and watching televised matches courtesy of Cable One.
+There are 517 individual photos of every player from Yavapai College soccer program on display.
+In addition, all 21 trophies from the national tournament, 63 All-America certificates, all 30 Roughrider team photos, and numerous memorabilia items (soccer balls, pictures, professional jerseys from alumni, championship ring posters & much, much more) are available for viewing.
+Inside the locker room, players enjoy playing table soccer and watching televised matches.
 A world map with pins placed in former Roughrider player’s hometowns as well as a USA map with pins on the location universities attended by former Yavapai personnel is also featured.
 Individual tours of the locker room are available by contacting the coaching staff.
 The Locker Room Tours are also available to club and high school soccer teams at no charge.
 The locker room is located at field level on the southwest side of Ken Lindley Field, at the corner of Gurley Street and Washington Avenue, in Prescott.